spidernet-io/spiderpool/README.md

 * IP pools can be shared globally or bound to a specified tenant.
 See [example](./docs/usage/ippool-affinity-namespace.md) for details

-* Provide a sound IP recycling mechanism maximize the usage of IP resources.
+* Provide a sound IP recycling mechanism to maximize the usage of IP resources.
 See [example](./docs/usage/????) for details

 * All the above features can work in ipv4-only, ipv6-only, and dual-stack scenarios